Best Free PDF Tools in 2026 - Full Comparison

 Watermarks make free tools unusable for professional output.
 Any tool that stamps its branding on your downloaded file is not actually free for practical purposes.

 Mobile experience separates tools designed for phones from tools that happen to work on phones.
-The difference shows in how touch interactions feel and whether you need to zoom to hit buttons.
+The difference shows in how touch interactions feel and whether you need to zoom to hit buttons - the roundup of free PDF tools worth knowing for students leans heavily on this, since most of that workflow happens on a phone between classes.

 PDFCrush vs Smallpdf